AlfioEmanueleFresta/practical-one-time-pad/worksheet.rst

   This will return a list of all English words of length *n*.

-  Moreover, a function has been provided and imported to XOR two byte strings.
+  Moreover, a function has been provided and imported to XOR two byte literals.
   You can express parameters as either a sequence of bytes in hexadecimal notation (ie. each byte is in the form ``\x4f``) or as a Python string of ASCII characters, e.g.: